Election 2022: Turbulent campaign season comes to a close

 “It shouldn’t be a negative thing or illegal in any way to talk about what you’re going to do to improve security,” said Poulson, a 45-year-old who chairs the Kent County Republican Central Committee.

 Federal and state election officials and Trump’s own attorney general have said there is no credible evidence the 2020 election was tainted.
-The former president’s allegations of fraud were also roundly rejected by courts, including by judges Trump appointed.
+His allegations of fraud were also roundly rejected by courts, including by judges Trump appointed.

 Thirty-four Senate seats are up for grabs with cliffhangers in Pennsylvania, Georgia, Wisconsin and Arizona possibly deciding which party controls a chamber currently split 50-50, with Vice President Kamala Harris as the tie-breaking vote.
 Democrats are hoping for upsets in Ohio and North Carolina’s Senate contests, while the GOP believes it can oust a Democratic incumbent in Nevada and possibly in New Hampshire.